-If an employee fails to meet the above hour requirement for a period of thirteen (13) consecutive weeks from the time he or she first fails to meet it, such an employee shall be disqualified.
+If an employee fails to meet the above hour requirement for a period of thirteen (13) consecutive weeks from the time they first fail to meet it, such an employee shall be disqualified.
 However, such disqualified employees shall retain their "bank" of accumulated Sick Leave credits and may use such credits until the credits are exhausted.
 Sick pay in such cases shall be applied only to absences on the employee's regularly scheduled workdays.